Confirmed: Pax Labs raises $420 million at a valuation of $1.7 billion

 A Pax Labs spokesperson confirmed to TechCrunch that the post-money valuation for Pax Labs is $1.7 billion.

-The Information first reported the round but we’ve confirmed the specific details, including funding amount and valuation.
+The Information first reported the round, but we’ve confirmed the specific details, including funding amount and valuation.

 Pax Labs launched in 2007 with the hopes of creating a cannabis vaporizer.
-Since, the company has created vaporizers for just about every corner of the space, including the PAX Era for concentrates and the PAX 3 for flower.
+Since then, the company has created vaporizers for just about every corner of the space, including the PAX Era for concentrates and the PAX 3 for flower.

 Here’s what CEO Bharat Vasan said in a prepared statement: